OutSystems/cloud-connector/README.md

 No inbound firewall rules are required.
 The connector only needs the ability to initiate outbound connections.

-If the network requires outbound traffic to route through a proxy, you specify that using the `--proxy` option.
+If the network requires outbound traffic to route through a proxy, you specify that using the `--proxy` option. `--proxy` applies only to this connection, from Cloud Connector to the Private Gateway.
+The connection from Cloud Connector to each `<remote-host>` is dialed directly by the host's local network stack and never passes through `--proxy`.

 #### Layer 7 (Application-Level) Firewalls